PrabinTam/Cyber-Secuirty-analyst---automation/README.md

 Pr-running the Script what is needed:

-    We need to run get_tenable_vuln.py.
+    We need to run get_tenable_vuln.py only once ever in the machine and that no need to ever.
     Python3 needs to be installed.
     We are using Selenium to crawl the website so need a proper browser driver for it.
 And for our case, we are using Chrome.